F5Networks/f5-declarative-onboarding/docs/clustering.rst

 **Important**: You cannot use *autoSync* and *fullLoadOnSync* together.

 ..
 NOTE::  In Declarative Onboarding v1.11.0 and later, the member and owner parameters can be IP addresses.
+See :ref:`Example 17<example17>` for an example declaration.